erincatto/box2d/README.md

 **Box2D is a 2D physics engine for games.**

-Please see [Building.md](https://github.com/erincatto/Box2D/blob/master/Building.md) to learn how to build Box2D and run the testbed.

 ## Contributing

 Please do not submit pull requests with new features.
 Instead, please file an issue first for discussion.
 For bugs, I prefer detailed bug reports over pull requests.